AlexHarn/bfrv1_icetray/snowstorm/resources/docs/parametrizations.rst

 * Identifier: ``AnisotropyScale``

-This perturber scales the ice anisotropy strength.
+This parametrization scales the ice anisotropy strength.

 .. note:
     It does (and can) **not** change the direction of the anisotropy axis but change the strength of the ice anisotropy only!